The story of SOPARNIK a centuries-old Poljica dish from Dalmatia

 The well-known principle of “less is more” by the architect Ludwig Mies van der Rohe is applicable to all aspects of life, including gastronomy.
 Personally, I am not prone to fancy complicated dishes, nor trends that are often insane.
 But there is another saying that says that tastes are not discussed, so be it.
 Dalmatian cuisine is very simple and proven to be very healthy.
 In case you didn’t know, along with Italian, Greek, Moroccan, Spanish, Portuguese and Cypriot cuisine it falls under the Mediterranean diet which is on the UNESCO list of protected intangible heritage.

-The dish that I will present to you today is not on the UNESCO list, but it is entered in the EU register of protected designations of origin and protected geographical indications.
+The dish that I will present to you today is not on the UNESCO list, but it is on the list of the EU register of protected designations of origin and protected geographical indications.

 Born in the northeast of Croatia, I grew up with Slavonian cuisine, which is different from Dalmatian.
 One of the first foods I had to get used to when I started living in Dalmatia was OLIVE OIL with which Dalmatians season almost everything.
 Everything else was more or less similar.
 Both use fresh vegetables, fruits, dairy products, fish, meat and meat products.
 With the difference that one eats river fish and the other sea fish and other creatures from the sea.

 Of all the delicacies I could ‘fall for’, such as healthy and delicious fish, I fell for one simple dish prepared in Poljica, a geographical-historical area located between Omis and Split.

 I have to admit that I am more inclined to a vegetarian diet, so the reason for my enthusiasm for soparnik is all the more understandable.

 In terms of ingredients, this dish could not be simpler because it contains only dough, chard, onion, garlic and olive oil.
 Due to the way it is prepared, soparnik has a specific taste, but also a centuries-old story.